‘Sometimes it’s just true that other people have better ideas for your life than you do’

 Although still home a number of quaint pubs, Micklegate is also home to a former medieval Benedictine priory church, the Henry VII Experience at Micklegate Bar, a wonderful old bookshop, some impressive Georgian architecture and a divine fish and chip shop!

-For those of a curious and hardy temperament – why not come along and listen to the Lady Brigante one Sunday morning as she shares with you the tales of those ordinary folk including the story of flighty wife, the quiet couple, a mysterious visitor and one terrible discovery.
+For those of a curious and hardy temperament – why not come along and listen to the Lady Brigante one Thursday evening as she shares with you the tales of those ordinary folk including the story of flighty wife, the quiet couple, a mysterious visitor and one terrible discovery.

 And ALL lost to history – until now!

-However, for those of a sensitive nature who are averse to real stories of tears, heartache and tragedy – a March On Micklegate with the Lady B on a Sunday morning may NOT be to your taste.
+However, for those of a sensitive nature who are averse to real stories of tears, heartache and tragedy – a walk with the Lady B one Thursday evening may NOT be to your taste.

-Rendezvous: Premier Inn York City.
-20 Blossom Street York.
+Rendezvous: Everyman York.
+Blossom Street York.
 YO24 1AJ

 Car Park: Nunnery Lane Car Park.
 Nunnery Lane.
 York.
 YO23 1AA